taocpp/json/doc/Common-Use-Cases.md

 ### Fifth possibility

-Use an Event consumer to feed Events to a value.
+Use an Event Consumer to feed Events to a value.

 ```c++
 int main()